 What were some of his famous symbols?

-The ancient Greeks often associated the lyre; palm tree; bow and arrows; ravens; wreath; and the sun to the god Apollo.
+The ancient Greeks often associated the lyre; palm tree; bow and arrows; ravens; wreath; and the sun with the god Apollo.

 Who were Apollo’s parents?

 Apollo’s parents were the king of the Greek pantheon, Zeus, and the Titan goddess Leto.

 What were some of the places of worship of Apollo?

 The shrine at the Oracle of Delphi was undoubtedly the major place of worship of Apollo, the god of the sun.
 Other very famous Apollo worship centers were at Delos (also known as Ortygia), Rhodes, Ptoion, and Claros.
 With regards to Delos, the place was the very Island where Apollo was born.